rufer7/springAMQP-client/README.md

     rabbitmq-service.bat start
     ```

-* The rabbitmq-management is now accesible under [http://localhost:15672/](http://localhost:15672/)
+* The rabbitmq-management is now accessible under [http://localhost:15672/](http://localhost:15672/)

+## Configuration

+* Adjust the amqp-properties in the applicaiton.properties file